Stacey-bee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-file includes script that changes the owner to betty and the group owner to holberton for all the files and directories in the working directory file includes script that changes the owner and the group owner of _hello to betty and holberton respectively file includes script that changes the owner of the file hello to betty only if it is owned by the user guillaume
+file includes script that changes the owner to betty and the group owner to holberton for all the files and directories in the working directory file includes script that changes the owner and the group owner of _hello to betty and holberton respectively file includes script that changes the owner of the file hello to betty only if it is owned by the user guillaume file includes script that will play the StarWars IV episode in the terminal